nicklasb/Controller/README.md

 # Controller

 This is a central unit for managing and collecting data from sensors using:
-* LGVL-driven touch TFT for interaction -- Done
+* LGVL-driven touch TFT for interaction
-* Competent multi-core usage for maximal performance and stability -- Done
+* Competent multi-core usage for maximal performance and stability
-* BLE for common, always-on situations -- WIP
+* BLE for common, always-on situations
-* GSM SMS reporting and control -- TBA
+* GSM SMS reporting and control
-* GPS for positioning -- TBA
+* GPS for positioning
-* Wake on GPIO, then BLE for low-power situations and alarms. -- TBA
+* Wake on GPIO, then BLE for low-power situations and alarms.
 *Like intrusion (theft, camera), danger (fire, leaks)*

+# Progress
+Currently implemented:
+* A basic UI implementation with touch
+* BLE client+server, based on an unholy mix of the esp-idf client/server demos

+WIP:

+* Create a custom BLE service that just does what is needed
+* Make it so that the central only discovers peripherals that are a part of the network
+* Create a project for peripherals that work in unison with the controller
+* Make data from peripherals appear on the controller screen

+Upcoming:
+* Implement a support for a lot ofdifferent sensors in the peripherals (see that repo)
+* Add GSM reporting and control

 The first evolution is hard-coded to a specific setup, the next will attempt to be more dynamic.